mschwarzmueller/book-react-key-concepts-e2/exercises/questions-answers.md

-1. Why does React use a virtual DOM for detecting required DOM updates?
+1. Why does React use a virtual DOM to detect required DOM updates?

 If React would reach out to the real DOM in order to calculate required UI updates, a lot of (unnecessary) DOM traversal and read operations would be performed.